solana-labs/solana/book/src/cluster/ledger-replication.md

 5. Any incorrect validations will be marked during the turn in between.

-### Replicator behavior
+### Archiver behavior

-1. Since a replicator is somewhat of a light client and not downloading all the
+1. Since an archiver is somewhat of a light client and not downloading all the

-   ledger data, they have to rely on other validators and replicators for information.
+   ledger data, they have to rely on other validators and archivers for information.

    Any given validator may or may not be malicious and give incorrect information, although

    there are not any obvious attack vectors that this could accomplish besides having the

-   replicator do extra wasted work.
+   archiver do extra wasted work.
 For many of the operations there are a number of options

-   depending on how paranoid a replicator is:
+   depending on how paranoid an archiver is:

-   * \(a\) replicator can ask a validator
+   * \(a\) archiver can ask a validator
-   * \(b\) replicator can ask multiple validators
+   * \(b\) archiver can ask multiple validators
-   * \(c\) replicator can ask other replicators
+   * \(c\) archiver can ask other archivers
-   * \(d\) replicator can subscribe to the full transaction stream and generate
+   * \(d\) archiver can subscribe to the full transaction stream and generate

      the information itself \(assuming the slot is recent enough\)

-   * \(e\) replicator can subscribe to an abbreviated transaction stream to
+   * \(e\) archiver can subscribe to an abbreviated transaction stream to

      generate the information itself \(assuming the slot is recent enough\)

-2. A replicator obtains the PoH hash corresponding to the last turn with its slot.
+2. An archiver obtains the PoH hash corresponding to the last turn with its slot.
-3. The replicator signs the PoH hash with its keypair.
+3. The archiver signs the PoH hash with its keypair.
 That signature is the

    seed used to pick the segment to replicate and also the encryption key.
 The

-   replicator mods the signature with the slot to get which segment to
+   archiver mods the signature with the slot to get which segment to

    replicate.

-4. The replicator retrives the ledger by asking peer validators and
+4. The archiver retrives the ledger by asking peer validators and

-   replicators.
+   archivers.
 See 6.5.

-5. The replicator then encrypts that segment with the key with chacha algorithm
+5. The archiver then encrypts that segment with the key with chacha algorithm

    in CBC mode with `NUM_CHACHA_ROUNDS` of encryption.

-6. The replicator initializes a chacha rng with the a signed recent PoH value as
+6. The archiver initializes a chacha rng with the a signed recent PoH value as

    the seed.

-7. The replicator generates `NUM_STORAGE_SAMPLES` samples in the range of the
+7. The archiver generates `NUM_STORAGE_SAMPLES` samples in the range of the

    entry size and samples the encrypted segment with sha256 for 32-bytes at each